 2) UGRA Check-in meeting: Sometime during the award period, the Center for Undergraduate Research will contact the student to schedule a short meeting during which the student will update the staff member on the progress of the research.
 This meeting is a requirement for those receiving UGRA funding.
 Students are also strongly encouraged to share their research results or creative project with others through such venues as performances, professional meetings, or the Undergraduate Research Symposium held at KU each spring.

 3) If relevant, Student International Travel Registry: Students traveling abroad to conduct research are required to register through the Office of Study Abroad regardless of whether they are enrolled in course credit.
 For more information, consult the Office of Study Abroad website or register online.

-4) If relevant, Human Subjects Committee Lawrence (HSCL) approval: Students completing research with human subjects must obtain approval of their project via the Human Subjects Committee of Lawrence (HSCL).
+4) If relevant, Human Subjects Committee Lawrence (HSCL) approval: Students completing research with human subjects must obtain approval of their project via the Human Subjects Committee of Lawrence (HSCL) prior to beginning their work with human subjects.
 For more information, visit the HSCL website, call 785-864-7429 (ext. #1), or email HSCL@ku.edu

 5) If relevant, complete (free) Environmental, Health, and Safety Blackboard courses (Lab Safety 101, Art Safety 101, etc).
 Instructions for enrollment are available on the EHS website.

 Undergraduate Research Contract evaluations due August 1, 2016

 Undergraduate Research Contracts due September 1, 2016

 Undergraduate Research Contract evaluations due December 23, 2016